-From your sample to data in less than 10 minutes
+From your sample to data in 15 minutes

-A mesoSPIM can provide you with isotropic data from a cleared and mounted whole mouse brain within 5-8 minutes.
-Typical single-color acquisitions in cleared mouse brains are done at 6.5 μm voxel size.
+A mesoSPIM can provide you with nearly isotropic resolution from a cleared and mounted whole mouse brain within 15 minutes.
 And yes, that is a cleared mouse brain in the cuvette…

 Isotropy across large FOVs